frimtec/jpse/README.md

 ```

 ## Add dependency
-To use jpse in your project you can add the dependecy from [maven central][maven-central] to your software project management tool:
+To use jpse in your project you can add the dependency from [maven central][maven-central] to your software project management tool:

 In Maven just add the following dependency to your pom.xml:
 ```xml